 Cause of Low Power Factor

 Low power factor is caused by inductive loads (such as transformers, electric motors, and high-intensity discharge lighting), which are a major portion of the power consumed in industrial complexes.
 Unlike resistive loads that create heat by consuming kilowatts, inductive loads require the current to create a magnetic field, and the magnetic field produces the desired work.
 The total or apparent power required by an inductive device is a composite of the following:

 • Reactive power, the nonworking power caused by the magnetizing current, required to operate the device (measured in kilovars, power kVAR)

 Reactive power required by inductive loads increases the amount of apparent power (measured in kilovolt amps, kVA) in your distribution system.
 The increase in reactive and apparent power causes the power factor to decrease.

 Some of the benefits of improving your poor power factor are as follows:

 • Your utility bill will be smaller.
 Low power factor requires an increase in the electric utility’s generation and transmission capacity to handle the reactive power component caused by inductive loads.
 Utilities usually charge a penalty fee to customers with power factors less than 0.95.
 You can avoid this additional fee by increasing your power factor.

 • Your electrical system’s branch capacity will increase.
 Uncorrected power factor will cause power losses in your distribution system.
 You may experience voltage drops as power losses increase.
-Excessive voltage drops can cause overheating and premature failure of motors and other inductive equipment.
+Excessive voltage drops can cause overheating and premature failure of heating lighting, motors and other inductive equipment.

 This 100+ page e-book is a great guide for those who have a basic interest in the field of electricity.
 This well-illustrated e-book, coupled with some basic knowledge of electricity, will give you a broad theoretical background in this fundamental subject.CONTENTS